 - The top plate can rotate 180 degrees and tilt up to 10 degrees

 Mounting Dream MD5401 height-adjustable speaker stands raise the bar for durability.
 The model has an extendable tube (35.5” to 48”) with 11 lbs capacity per stand.

 - Various attachment options catering to specific speakers: adapter bar for horizontal holes, vertical hole/keyhole, as well as a round holder for wooden speakers

-- Heavy-duty cast iron, black finished steel (supports weights up to 11lbs/5kg per column)
+- Heavy-duty cast iron, black finished steel (supports heavier monitors weighing up to 11lbs/5kg per column)

 - Floor-standing design features with a triangle shape base

 - Neat cable management solution with cabling hidden out of sight.

 All in all, this is a very sturdy and very flexible model that provides full compatibility with a wide spectrum of speakers.
 In any case, make sure you check the location of the speaker holes before you buy.